-The Beta Pi Chapter of Phi Gamma Delta encourages you to participate in fraternity rush.
+The Beta Pi Chapter at Bradley University of Phi Gamma Delta encourages you to participate in fraternity rush.
 We would like to provide you with a list of "tips" to help you narrow down your choices:Enjoy Rush:

 The decision to join a fraternity is a lifetime commitment.
 Millions of men have gone through rush and have benefited from the advantages of fraternity life.
 Although this sounds like a stressful time, it isn't.
 Make sure you have fun with rush.
 You will meet a lot of great guys from many different fraternities who want to do the same thing as you do - meet new people.Set Your Own Goals:

 Decide for yourself what you want out of a fraternity.
 Why are you rushing?
 Do you want a chance to be a leader?
 Do you want to establish a network of connections to be used once you graduate?
 Maybe you just want to meet new friends, or perhaps you want to join a fraternity just to enhance your college years?
 The best way to find a fraternity to suit your needs is to find out what you what from the fraternity.Explore Your Options:

 Once you have set your goals, you need to explore your options.
 Make sure to visit as many houses as you can.
 By looking at all the different chapters, you can get a better idea of what you want.
 Think of it as buying a car...
 First you would test drive at least four or five different cars before you started to.Narrow Down Your Options: